kimberlyglick/touring-friends-app/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the API in the development mode.<br />
 Open [http://localhost:4000](http://localhost:4000) to view your graphQL in the browser.<br />
 You will also see any errors in the console.